 For all other insurances, I remain an “out-of-network” provider.
 I provide all clients with detailed receipts at the end of each month, and these include all of the information needed to submit to your insurance company for possible reimbursement.
 Questions to ask your insurance company about your out-of-network mental health benefits:

 - Do I have out-of-network mental health benefits?

 - What amount will I be reimbursed for an individual 50 minute therapy session (CPT Code 90834) at a fee of $150?

 - Do I need to meet a deductible each year before I can begin to receive reimbursement for sessions?

 - Is pre-authorization required and if so, what documentation is necessary?
 Does my provider need to fill out a specific form?

 Clients will receive a statement at the end of each month.
 All payments are due by the last day of the following month.
-For example, a statement for September appointments would be due by October 31.
+For example, a statement for February sessions would be due in full by March 31.

 Payment can be made with a credit or debit card online.
 Visa, MasterCard, American Express, JCB, Discover, and Diners Club cards are accepted.
 Payment will also be accepted in the form of cash, checks, and money orders.
 Cash should not be sent through standard mail.

 Kindly make all checks and money orders payable to: Doug Girard, Psy.D.

 Payments can be made online using a credit or debit card.
 Here is a 60-second video demonstrating the online payment process:

 Please cancel all sessions by phone.
 Any session not cancelled with at least 24 hours advanced notice will be charged.

 See my article: “How to respond to a mental health emergency or crisis”